An architecture dominated by religion

 The Manueline style dominated the archipelago until the 16th century.
 Specific to Portugal, it developed in the 15th century under the reign of King Manuel I (1469-1521), as the country became the world's greatest maritime power thanks to its great explorers.
 This eclectic style borrows from flamboyant Gothic as well as Moorish architecture, including a Romanesque heritage, and is characterized by an abundance of decorative motifs prefiguring the Baroque period.
 Motifs characteristic of the Manueline period reflect the great expeditions and highlight the country's maritime power, with shells and navigational instruments (anchors, caravel prows, etc.) on civil and military buildings as well as churches.
 As far as religious buildings are concerned, this is probably the most widespread style in the Azores.
 There are many examples in Vila Franca do Campo.
 The Bom Jesus da Pedra church is one of them.
 São Miguel Arcanjo, also dating from the 15th century, is one of the oldest in the archipelago.
 Its Manueline façade is also decorated with azulejos, the earthenware tiles that are the pride and joy of mainland Portugal and its colonies.
 Another example from the same period is the Nossa Senhora da Piedade church in Ponta Garça.

-The archipelago then underwent a long period of classical, austere and functional Renaissance architecture, as exemplified by the Cathedral of the Church of the Holy Saviour in Angra do Heroísmo.
+The archipelago then underwent a long, austere and functional classical period, characteristic of the Renaissance, as exemplified by the Cathedral of the Church of the Holy Saviour in Angra do Heroísmo.
 In Vila Franca do Campo, the Convento de S. Francisco, with its Renaissance-style rooms featuring floor-to-ceiling vaulted ceilings, now welcomes tourists as a hotel.

 Finally, the eminently Baroque style, marked by its exuberance of form and motif, made its appearance in the 18th and 19th centuries.
 Although it is so called because of the period, it resembles in many respects the Manueline architecture that developed locally.
 This resemblance is partly due to the materials, which remained basalt and lime for the walls, so that ornamentation was concentrated on the door and window surrounds and cornices.
 So, rather than European Baroque, it's a return to the ornamental art already present on the archipelago after an austere, classical period imposed during the Renaissance.